adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## What can I expect in the near future?

-The first testnet ready, and we are adding more features all the time.
+The first testnet is ready, and we are adding more features all the time.
 Start interacting with æternity by visiting [GitHub](http://github.com/aeternity/testnet).
 A detailed roadmap is coming soon.